mykhani/system-verilog-processor-design/doc/report.md

  JMP 4'b1010 --> new PC = 4'b1010
 ```

 This means CPU has to discard the incremented `pc` value calculated in the *FETCH* state and use the 4-bit immediate value directly as the value of the `pc`.
-This is achieved by replacing 2to1 result mux with 4to1 mux and selecting the 4-bit immediate value to update the `pc`.
+This is achieved by replacing 2to1 result mux with 4to1 mux and selecting the 4-bit immediate value to update the `pc` via `result_sel` control signal.

 <figure style="text-align: center;">
   <img src="images/jmp.png" alt="Datapath figure" style="display: block; margin: 0 auto; width: 70%;">